 Before asking your boss, think about what you actually need to do.
 By asking your boss numerous questions that may be unnecessary, you are essentially wasting both yours and your boss’s time.
 Take a second to think before you speak!

-Looking for a role in personal assistance?
+Looking for a PA job?
 Tiger Recruitment can help.
 Get in touch today!